symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``string`` | ``array`` **default**: ``[]``

-The IPs or subnets, in CIDR notation, that can still be reached even when they belong to one of the blocked networks.
+The IPs or subnets, in CIDR notation, that can be reached even when they belong to one of the blocked networks.
 Use it to allow a known internal host, such as a local proxy, while keeping the rest of the private network blocked:

 .. code-block:: yaml